tkriviradev/grafana-as-code/README.md

 # grafana-as-code

+Grafana sidecar will able to discover:
-Configure, Dashboards, Connectors, Alerts, DataSources via helm using Grafana sidecar
+* Configure, Dashboards, Connectors, Alerts, DataSources via helm using Grafana sidecar

+## This helm-chart can be used as Team independent way of deploying and updating their dashboards and alerts.

 ## Mission